-Through publications, presentations, and Channel 16 programs, the Consumer Affairs Branch provides advice and guidance for the over 1,500 homeowner and condominium associations in Fairfax County.
-If you have a question about homeowner or condominium associations, or if you would like the Consumer Affairs Branch to present an outreach presentation to your community, contact the county Homeowner and Condominium Association Liaison or call 703-222-8435, TTY 711.
+Through publications, presentations, and Channel 16 programs, the Consumer Affairs Branch provides advice and guidance for over 1,500 homeowners' and condominium associations in Fairfax County.
+If you have a question about a homeowners' or condominium association, or if you would like the Consumer Affairs Branch to present an outreach presentation to your community, contact the county Homeowners' and Condominium Association's Liaison or call 703-222-8435, TTY 711.

-While staff is available to provide information about mandatory membership condominium and homeowners associations, and voluntary membership civic and citizen associations, the county does not regulate mandatory membership condominium or homeowners associations and cannot give legal, accounting, management or other professional advice.
+While staff is available to provide information about mandatory membership in homeowners' and condominium and associations, and voluntary membership civic and citizen associations, the county does not regulate mandatory membership in homeowners' and condominium associations and cannot give legal, accounting, management or other professional advice.
 Industry professionals should be consulted when deemed necessary.

 Are you a new board member?
 Read 5 Action Steps for New Board Members to get started on the right track.

 The Office of Public Affairs maintains a list of HOAs/Condos in Fairfax County who voluntarily provide the contact information for their communities.
 To request a list of community associations in Fairfax County contact the Office of Public Affairs at 703-324-3187.

 On Channel 16 every other month, the County Homeowners' and Condominium Association's Liaison and industry professionals are available to answer questions the public may have about homeowner and condominium association issues.
 Tune in to “Your Community, You're Connected”.
 To receive notifications about upcoming programs send your email address to firstname.lastname@example.org.

 The Fairfax County 2018 Homeowners' Association and Condominium Association Guide is a guide to the Common Interest Community Board and Office of the Ombudsman, legislative updates, codes, ordinances, and resources to help manage an association.